 - View the list of required immunizations in the Required Immunization Table below.

 - Children with updated shots will be admitted unconditionally.

 - Children who are lacking shots (or are past due) will not be admitted until the immunization record is updated.

 - Children who are lacking shots (not due yet) will be admitted on a conditional basis – meaning you’ll have to show proof when the immunization record has been updated.

 - Transitional Kindergartners are subject to the same immunization requirements as Kindergarten

 - If you are transferring into the district from outside the State of California, please be aware that the State of California requires the Varicella (Chicken Pox) vaccination.
 Or, if the student has already had the disease, it must be noted on the immunization record submitted.

 - All incoming 7th grade students are required to show proof of the Pertussis (Whooping Cough) Tdap booster vaccine.
-See the information sheet below.
+Required Immunizations for Grade 7 Information Link

 - Under a new law known as SB 277, beginning January 1, 2016 exemptions based on personal beliefs will no longer be an option for the vaccines that are currently required for entry into child care or school in California.